 It is harder to get the rights to a television show, and easier to make money from one without adapting it for another medium.
 “Once it goes into syndication, there is so much money to be made, there’s not much motivation,” says Subias.

-Still, it may be surprising to discover the television origins of some well-established works of theater.
+Still, it may be surprising to discover the television origins of some well-established works of theatre.
 Rodgers and Hammerstein’s Cinderella, now on Broadway, debuted in 1958 as a musical written specifically for television.
 Horton Foote’s The Trip to Bountiful, currently in a revival on Broadway, began life on March 1, 1953 as an hour-long TV play starring Lillian Gish and Eva Marie Saint.
 Foote turned his teleplay into a stage play later that year, and it briefly ran on Broadway sixty years ago.

 “Recently Gilligan’s Island, The Brady Bunch, and Happy Days have been turned into musicals,” says Rebecca Pallor, a curator at the Paley Center for Media.
 “Although the producers of Happy Days (and no doubt the others) had aspirations of bringing the shows to Broadway, it has not yet happened.
 I seem to recall an attempt to turn I Dream of Jeannie into a musical as well.”